DeWalt’s Powerful DCH614 Cordless Rotary Hammer

 Bottom Line

-If you want the impact performance of a corded mid-weight hammer in a cordless DeWalt, the DCH614 is a solid choice.
+If you want the impact performance of a mid-weight corded hammer in a cordless DeWalt, the DCH614 is a solid choice.
 It’s the latest in their SDS-Max lineup and includes “Tool Control” to trigger on and off so-featured vacuums.
+Nice!

 Let us know what you think in the comments below and check out or video review to see this tool in action.